-“I even had a prayer vigil for you,” said Steve.
+“I even had a prayer vigil for you,” added Steve.

 “Well, I’ve been pretty much everywhere in the continental US and part of Canada,” I said with a shrug.
 “We’ll have to have a word about that.”

-“We will,” said Steve, placing his hands in his pockets.
+“We will,” said Steve.
 “But I didn’t come here to goad you into coming to church.”

-“Come into my office,” I said, leading the minister out behind the horse barn.
-Conrad was stretching his legs nearby.
-I called him over.
+“Come into my office,” I said, leading the minister out to the front porch.
+Conrad was stretching his legs nearby and I called him over.
 I had a feeling I knew what the minister was here to talk with me about.